realm/realm-draw/Android/README.md

 Any number of users may draw on a single shared canvas in any given moment, with contributions from other devices appearing on the canvas in real-time.

-This version is the iOS version, as demonstrated in the Realm Mobile Platform demonstration video
+This version is the Android version.

 ## Installation Instructions